Home » Industry Watch

 The archive contained no graphics - only a worm.
 Because some people were fooled, the worm can now spread via their iChat clients to other OS X computers.

-Preliminary reports say the infection is low (under 50 computers at time of writing) but that's hardly the point.
+Preliminary reports say infection is low (under 50 computers at time of writing) but that's hardly the point.

 Unzipping

 When 'latestpics.tgz' is unzipped it appears to be an image file because an appropriate image is embedded in a resource fork.
-Of course a double-click will in fact run the executable in the data fork instead.
+Of course a double-click will in fact run the binary in the data fork instead.

-- Install an input manager into an appropriate location.
+• Installs an input manager into an appropriate location.

 In Operation